 What is a brow lift?

-A brow lift is a surgical procedure that repositions the lateral brow to give it a more pleasing and youthful appearance.
+A brow lift is a surgical procedure to reposition the lateral brow and give it a more pleasing, youthful appearance.

-A brow lift can be performed when the brow feels heavy and develops a droopy look.
-A brow lift will not help with excess eyelid skin.
-Consider getting eyelid surgery for that.
-A brow lift is often used in conjunction with eyelid surgery or a face-lift.
+A brow lift is often performed when a person's brow feels heavy and develops a droopy look.
+This surgery will not help with excess eyelid skin-consider getting eyelid surgery to correct that problem.
+A brow lift is often used in conjunction with eyelid surgery or a facelift.

 What is involved at a consultation for a brow lift?